 Steve Randazzo wrote the best selling book, “Brand Experiences” to teach you how and why you should target your audiences through experiential marketing.
 This article will focus on the essential ideas presented in Steve’s book to help you educate, engage, and inspire your customers.

 With experiential marketing, you do not need to wonder whether your audience is paying attention because you’ll be standing with them as you educate them through building a brand experience for your product.
 However, it is essential to choose the right place and time for promoting your brand.
-People are more open to new information and experiences when they are in familiar settings.
-Experiential strategies are designed to help brands recognize situations where people feel open-minded and then provide a valuable experience to create emotional and physical connections.
+People are more open to new information and positive experiences when they are in familiar settings.
+An experiential brand strategy is designed to help brands recognize situations where people feel open-minded and then provide a valuable experience to create emotional and physical connections.
 Choosing the right place to build your brand experience and promote your brand is crucial when it comes to handing out free samples, keepsakes, or giveaways.
-Companies that hand out samples can attract numerous customers this way.
+The experiences provider that hands out samples can attract numerous customers this way.

 What about those who need to promote larger products or more complex B2B services?
 Creating live demonstrations, taking your products directly to your customers, or participating in trade show tours may be efficient in providing memorable brand experiences.
 Bear in mind that most valuable giveaways fulfill customers’ needs while reminding them of the company’s products and services.
 The key to a successful giveaway is matching the brand’s message and value to the item.
 For example, if you promote a time-saving software solution, you should offer something practical and efficient, like a pocket planner or Swiss Army Knife, relating to your product’s main feature.
 Besides offering appropriate giveaways at the right spot, you should focus on other factors to attract customers.